-Sternberg said that stupity is not the bottom end of the IQ scale, but a seperate cognitive factor that could be isolated and measured.
+Sternberg said that stupidity is not the bottom end of the IQ scale, but a separate cognitive factor that could be isolated and measured.
 Even high IQ people can be stupid, in which case, they have Negative Intelligence.

 A person with high Negative Intelligence would typically have a high IQ but also a low Rationality Quotient.
 Rationality in this sense is the capacity to reflect, thus overcoming the need for impulsive closure.
 In other words, logic leads and then emotion follows should it be warranted, retaining the capacity to introspect.